 Control Joint is a tooled groove made on concrete slabs and sidewalls to control where the concrete slab will crack.

 Contour Line is a line showing the shape of a parcel of land or a body of water.
 It also consists of a line on a topographical map connecting all areas of the property which have the same elevation.

 Contour Map is a map that uses carved lines to outline the configuration and elevations of land surface areas.

 Counter Flashing is flashing used on chimneys at the roofline to prevent the entry of water.

 Crawl Space is the space between the ground and the bottom of the floor on the first level of a home.

 Damp Proofing is the black, tar based waterproofing material that is applied to the exterior of subterranean foundation walls to prevent water intrusion.

-Earthquake Strap is a metal strap used to secure hot water heaters to the frame of a building in order to prevent the water heater from shifting in an earthquake and causing a gas leak.
+Earthquake Strap is a metal strap used to secure water heaters to the frame of a building to prevent the water heater from shifting in an earthquake and causing a gas leak.

 Expansion Joint is a joint that allows for expansion or contraction of the parts of a structure resulting from changes in temperature.

-Expansive Soil refers to soil that expands and contracts depending on the amount of water in it.
+Expansive Soil refers to a soil that expands and contracts to depend on the amount of water in it.